nstuyvesant/sveltekit-auth-example/README.md

 ## Prerequisites
 - PostgreSQL 13 or higher
-- Node.js 16.10.0 or higher
+- Node.js 16.13.0 or higher
-- npm 7.24.1 or higher
+- npm 8.1.0 or higher
-- SendInBlue account (only used for emailing password reset link)
 - Google API client
+- SendInBlue account (only used for emailing password reset link - the sample can run without it but forgot password will not work)

 ## Setting up the project